-3 In a technical sense, "an ADR is the physical certificate that evidences [an] ADS . . . and an ADS is the security that represents an ownership interest in deposited securities" SEC Release No. 33-6894 (May 23, 1991).
+3 In a technical sense, "an ADR is the physical certificate that evidences [an] ADS... and an ADS is the security that represents an ownership interest in deposited securities...."
+SEC Release No. 33-6894 (May 23, 1991).
 However, market practice has tended to refer to the underlying security as an "ADR" whether or not the security is in certificated or book-entry form, and in this memorandum, we will generally follow that practice.

-4 A corporation incorporated or organized under the laws of a foreign country is a "foreign private issuer" as defined in Rule 405 under the 1933 Act and Rule 3b-4 under the Securities Exchange Act of 1934 (the "1934 Act"), unless (A) more than 50 percent of the corporation's outstanding voting securities are directly or indirectly held of record by residents of the United States, and (B)(i) the majority of its executive officers or directors are U.S. citizens or residents, (ii) more than 50 percent of its assets are located in the United States or (iii) its business is administered principally in the United States.
-If a foreign corporation ceases to qualify as a
+4 A corporation incorporated or organized under the laws of a foreign country is a "foreign private issuer" as defined in Rule 405 under the 1933 Act and Rule 3b4 under the Securities Exchange Act of 1934 (the "1934 Act"), unless (A) more than 50 percent of the corporation's outstanding voting securities are directly or indirectly held of record by residents of the United States, and (B)(i) the majority of its executive officers or directors are U.S. citizens or residents, (ii) more than 50 percent of its assets are located in the United States or (iii) its business is administered principally in the United States.
+If a foreign corporation ceases to qualify as a "foreign private issuer," it will become subject to the provisions of the U.S. securities laws applicable to a domestic corporation.
+See Rule 405 under the 1933 Act and Rule 3b-4(c) under the 1934 Act.

-II.
 Nature and Purpose of ADRs